FREE SHIPPING on orders of $85 or more

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Walser include Walser, Walzer, Walsser, Walleser, Walsen, Waltz, Waltzer, Walss, Waelser, Waelzer, Waelsser, Waelleser and many more.

 This web page shows only a small excerpt of our Walser research.
 Another 129 words (9 lines of text) covering the year 1661 is included under the topic Early Walser History in all our PDF Extended History products and printed products wherever possible.

 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Walser surname or a spelling variation of the name include:

-Walser Settlers in the United States in the 19th Century
+Walser Settlers in United States in the 19th Century

-Walser Settlers in the United States in the 20th Century
+Walser Settlers in United States in the 20th Century

 The Walser Family Crest was acquired from the Houseofnames.com archives.
 The Walser Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.